dclab-skku/dclab-skku.github.io/docs/_research_area/social_contract.md

 * Although you have finished (or paused) your formal training, I still expect you to continue to develop skills while you work in the lab

-I want you to succeed.
-Although I've "made it" in science, my career is still very much in development.
-Just as your career development is dependent on me, I am dependent on you.
-I love working with developing scientists and enjoy the camaraderie, fresh ideas, and enthusiasm.
-If you think anything is missing from this social contract, please let me know.
-People in the lab know that I am willing to take more personal criticism than most PIs and look forward to growing with you.

-Sincerely,

-Pat

 -----